This article originally ran September 19, 2022, and was updated December 3, 2025.

 Just as women know to be concerned about breast cancer, men need to be aware of their risk for prostate cancer.
-Prostate cancer is the most common cancer in men, with an even higher incidence in Black men.
-But many men don’t know their risk factors or when to get screened.
+Prostate cancer is the most common cancer in men, but many don’t know their risk factors or when to get screened.

 We talked to UNC Health urologist Matthew Nielsen, MD, and learned three things men need to know about prostate cancer.

-Prostate cancer occurs when there is an abnormal growth of cells that originated in the prostate gland.
+Prostate cancer occurs when there is an abnormal growth of cells that originated in the prostate gland, located just below the bladder and in front of the rectum.
 If the cancer is in a later stage, this growth of abnormal cells can spread to other parts of the body.

 “The risk of prostate cancer in a man’s lifetime in the United States is 1 out of 8,” Dr. Nielsen says.
 “Men with a greater risk than that are men who have male blood relatives who have had prostate cancer and Black men, even those who did not have relatives with prostate cancer.
 The risk of prostate cancer diagnosis in the lifetime of a Black man is 1 in 6, and Black men’s risk of dying from prostate cancer is twice that of white men.”

-This is why Black men and men with a family history of prostate cancer should begin prostate cancer screening at age 45, while men of other races with low to moderate risk can begin at age 50.
+This is why Black men and men with a family history of prostate cancer should consider beginning prostate cancer screening between the ages of 40 and 45, while men of other races with low to moderate risk can begin at age 50.

 2. Improved screening options for prostate cancer are available.

 “PSA is a protein made by the prostate.
-The PSA test measures the amount of this protein in the blood.
-PSA levels can be higher in men who have prostate cancer,” Dr. Nielsen says.
+The PSA test measures the amount of this protein in the blood,” Dr. Nielsen says.
 “There are many things that could cause the PSA level to be higher, such as age, an enlarged prostate or a UTI, but if a man has an elevated PSA, it could be a very, very early signal of prostate cancer.”

 Sometimes doctors repeat the blood test because false positives can happen.
 If PSA levels remain high, you’ll be referred to a urologist, a medical specialist of the urinary tract and the male reproductive tract.